Overview

 Under Device Posture, you can create Device Checks for certificates (supported on these Client versions) that are installed on the end-user device.
 The check validates that there is a certificate installed on the device that matches one of the signing certificates defined for the account.
 For more information, see Creating a Device Certificate Device Check

-2. All the CA certificates uploaded to CMA are listed under Access -> Client Access -> Device Authentication.
+2. All the CA certificates uploaded to CMA are listed under Access -> Client Access -> Signing Certificates.
 These are Certificate Authority certificates that signed the device certificate.
 Clicking on the "Show details" icon lists the certificate details in readable form.

 3. It's important to confirm that the CA certificate isn't expired.
 If it is, the PoP allows the connection only if the certificate authority signed the device certificate before it expired.
 For device certificates, Cato doesn’t allow a Client to connect with an expired certificate.
 For more information, see Handling Expired Certificates